 Core Tutors

-Danielle is a Relational Body Psychotherapist, Clinical Supervisor and Academic Writer.
-She has experience of facilitating psychedelic retreats in the Netherlands, and as a Psychedelic Integration Therapist.
+Danielle Tanner is a Relational Body Psychotherapist, Clinical Supervisor, and Academic Writer.
+She has extensive experience facilitating psychedelic retreats in the Netherlands and working as a Psychedelic Integration Therapist.
+As Director of Numinous Ways, she leads retreats across Europe and South America.

-She has a special interest in Trauma-Informed Psychotherapy, nature connection and ecopsychology.
-She has worked as a trainer in body work, Body Psychotherapy, Buddhist meditation and Relational Hypnotherapy.
+Danielle has a special interest in trauma-informed psychotherapy, ecopsychology, and nature-based approaches to healing.
+She has also worked as a trainer in bodywork, Body Psychotherapy, Buddhist meditation, and Relational Hypnotherapy.

-Outside of the clinical setting she is a wife, mother and dog-lover- passionate about community, dance, psychedelics, and transpersonal inquiry and its shadow.
+Alongside her clinical and teaching work, Danielle is a wife and mother, and is passionate about community, dance, psychedelics, and transpersonal inquiry—including its shadow dimensions.

 Jake is an addictions psychiatrist working in a harm reduction team in the NHS.
 He has long been interested in the therapeutic potential of psychedelics.
 He completed a Masters in Contemporary Drug and Alcohol Studies in 2023, researching the use of psychedelics by people in addiction recovery.